Willeujeans/school/2024/CS-370/lab1/README.txt

 Driver.c

 Task:
-Read a seed value from command line arguments.
+- Read a seed value from command line arguments.
-Initialize the random number generator using the seed.
+- Initialize the random number generator using the seed.
-Call the function from Primes.c to perform the required computations.
+- Call the function from Primes.c to perform the required computations.
-Print the seed used, the number of iterations, the iteration with the maximum prime count, and the average prime/composite ratio.
+- Print the seed used, the number of iterations, the iteration with the maximum prime count, and the average prime/composite ratio.
-Functions to Implement:
-main: Handles command line input, initializes random number generation, and processes output.
+- main: Handles command line input, initializes random number generation, and processes output.
-Primes.c

 Task:
 Allocate and deallocate arrays of random sizes.